jrusse1/Portfolio/README.md

 Hello!
-Here's a respository containing the Cyber Security projects over the years.
+Here's a respository containing the Cyber Security projects I've worked on over the years.